Daruma Pond Frog

 Frequently Asked Questions

-The best way to attract them is to maintain a chemical-free pond with shallow, sloping edges and plenty of native aquatic plants like water lilies and reeds for cover.
+The best way to attract them is to build a chemical-free garden pond with a shallow, sloping 'beach' area.
+Adding native aquatic plants and avoiding the use of pesticides will ensure there is plenty of insect prey for them to eat.

 Record Daruma Pond Frog at your habitat